rpaperez/PalmPlanner/JOSS/paper.md

 # Acknowledgements

 We acknowledge the contributions of the R community and the developers of the Shiny framework for providing the tools necessary to create this application.
-This work was support by the Optipalmex project funded by FASEP/PalmElit
+This work was supported by the Optipalmex research project in collaboration Cirad-PalmElit n°2021/17 and n°2024/15 with the support of the French Treasury through the Fund for Private Sector Studies (FASEP, AC/1301/MEXIQUE PALMELIT).

 # References